BurakCanKOCAK/go-classes/slides/index.md

 	// For each loop
 	arr := [3]string{"a", "b", "c"}

-	for index, value := range arr { // Error: ./example.go:5:7: index declared and not used fmt.Println("value:", value)
+	// ERROR: index declared and not used for index, value := range arr {
+		fmt.Println("value:", value)
 	}